 The Foundation subjects are Art, Design Technology, Geography, History, ICT, Music, Physical Education, Personal, Social and Health Education (PSHE) including Citizenship and Religious Education.
 Granard welcomes pupils from all religious backgrounds and this is reflected in our multi-faith R.E. curriculum and assemblies.
-We use the International Primary Curriculum across all three phases.
-This is a topic based curriculum and fulfils all requirements of the National Curriculum.
+Our topic based curriculum fulfils all requirements of the National Curriculum.

 Pupils are encouraged to share their religious beliefs and customs to celebrate the school’s cultural diversity.
 Parents have the right to withdraw their child from R.E. lessons or assemblies with a written request to the Headteacher.

-At Granard, children from Year 1 upwards are taught French by a specialist teacher.
+At Granard, children from Year 3 upwards are taught Spanish.